mozilla/data-docs/concepts/pipeline/data_pipeline_detail.md

 ##### Databricks: Managed Spark Analysis

-[Databricks] offers another notebook interface for doing analysis in Scala, SQL, Python and R.
+Our [Databricks instance] (see [Databricks docs]) offers another notebook interface for doing analysis in Scala, SQL, Python and R.

 Databricks provides an always-on shared server which is nice for quick data investigations.
 ATMO clusters take some time to start up, usually on the order of tens of minutes.
 The shared server allows you to avoid this start-up cost.
 Prefer ATMO for heavy analyses since you will have dedicated resources.